How Dental Implants Work: A Comprehensive Guide to Tooth Replacement

 Osseointegration: The Magic of Bone Fusion

 After placement comes a crucial waiting period called osseointegration.
 During this time, your jawbone grows around and fuses with the implant, creating a strong, stable foundation.
-This process typically takes 3-6 months.
+This process typically takes 3 to 6 months.

-Fun Fact: The term “osseointegration” was coined by Per-Ingvar Brånemark, the Swedish physician who accidentally discovered this process while studying blood flow in rabbit bones!
+Fun Fact: The term “osseointegration” was coined by Per-Ingvar Brånemark, who discovered this process while studying blood flow in rabbit bones!

 Abutment and Crown Placement